NameDeveloper/-name-website/training-docs.md

     - Proper Jailing is required or discipline issued to officers performing arrest.
 - Penal Code (Read it!
 Have it up when patrolling!)
 - Players to AI is also a thing for Roleplay.
-- Make sure the recruit understands and agrees to follow rules of Aspirant Gaming.
+- Make sure the recruit understands and agrees to follow rules of ELX Roleplay.
 - Question Time!
 - Congratulate recruit on passing/Correct any failings